-aly 5D(y) boundary, and grids 2 and 3 were centered on Anomalies 5C(y) and 5B(o) along a flow line perpendicular to anomaly strike (Fig. F8).
+The Guatemala Basin sites have 200-300 m of sediment cover resulting from their formation near the paleoequator.
+Referring to the sites in the order MCS was collected, grid 1 was chosen to include ODP Site 844 at a line crossing and to be centered near the magnetic Anomaly 5D(y) boundary, and grids 2 and 3 were centered on Anomalies 5C(y) and 5B(o) along a flow line perpendicular to anomaly strike (Fig. F9).
 Grids 1 and 3 have refraction data.
 Grid 1 is quite shallow for its ~17-Ma age at 3400-3500 m, and basement at Site 844 is at 3705 m (Fig. F12).
-Relief on basement as seen in MCS data is extremely low, with the largest scarps having ~30-m amplitude.
-Subtle horizontal reflections ~1.6-1.7 s below basement are interpreted to correspond to the Moho.
+Relief on basement as seen in MCS is extremely low, with the largest scarps having ~30-m amplitude.
+Subtle horizontal reflections ~1.6-1.7 s below basement are interpreted to correspond with the Moho.
 A cluster of seamounts with minimum depth of 2790 m is present near the southern tip of the grid.

-Grid 3 is deeper than grid 1 at 3600-3700 m, and basement, at ~3900 m, is near normal depth for the ~15-Ma age (Fig. F10).
+Grid 3 is deeper than grid 1 at 3600-3700 m, and basement at ~3900 m is near normal depth for the ~15-Ma age (Fig. F10).
 In the southwest half of the grid, abyssal hill fabric is visible through the sediment cover and larger scarps approach 100-m amplitude.
 The northeast half of the grid has low relief, comparable to grid 1.
 Reflection data here commonly show complex reflectors at 1.3-1.8 s below basement, indicating dipping interfaces in the lower crust or upper mantle, probably including some Moho reflections.
-Upper crustal reflectors at ~0.4-0.8 s into basement are often bright and tend to have gentle ($\sim 20^{\circ}$) apparent dips in the isochron direction, with more horizontal apparent dips in the spreading direction (Figs. F14, F15).
+Upper crustal reflectors at ~0.4-0.8 s into basement are often bright and tend to have gentle (~20°) apparent dips in the isochron direction, with more horizontal apparent dips in the spreading direction (Figs. F14, F15).
 Analysis of refraction data in this grid shows crustal structure that is fairly typical for off-axis Pacific seafloor.
 Upper Layer 2 velocities are 4.5-5 km/s, a gradual transition between Layers 2 and 3 is at ~1.5 km below basement, and total crustal thickness is ~5-5.5 km (Fig. F16).
 Velocities of the uppermost crust are slowest in the southwestern part of the grid where the abyssal hill relief is greatest.

 In contrast to the Cocos plate sites, grid 4 near Alijos Rocks has thin (50-100 m) sediment, slightly deep water (3800-4300 m) for the ~16.5-Ma age, and extremely high relief for the fast spreading rate (Fig. F13).
-Individual scarps are commonly 150 m and up to 400 m.
+Individual scarps are commonly 150 and up to 400 m.
 MCS data show few coherent reflections below Layer 2 in preliminary stacks.
 Receiver gathers for refraction data are broadly similar to the Cocos plate sites, perhaps suggestive of slightly slower velocities at ~1 km below basement.

-Magnetic data at the Cocos plate sites show trends parallel to the previously mapped regional trend, with no evidence for isochron offsets at ~1-km detection limit within the grids (Fig. F11) and perhaps 3- to 5km detection limit outside the grids.
+Magnetic data at the Cocos plate sites show trends parallel to the previously mapped regional trend, with no evidence for isochron offsets at ~1-km detection limit within the grids (Fig. F11) and perhaps 3- to 5-km detection limit outside the grids.
 The Alijos grid is located within an area where magnetic and topographic features are linear for 30-40 km, but right-stepping offsets of a few kilometers leave the local trend a few degrees counterclockwise of the regional trend.